Find Affordable College Courses

 Willmar, MN

-Our 2023 rankings named Ridgewater College the best value school in the United States for agriculture and agriculture operations students.
+Our analysis found Ridgewater College to be the best value school for agriculture and agriculture operations students who want to pursue a degree in the United States.
 Ridgewater College is a small public school located in the remote town of Willmar.

-Out-of-state tuition fees for undergraduate students at Ridgewater College are $5,914 per year.
+The average tuition and fees for an out-of-state undergraduate student at Ridgewater College are $5,914 a year.
 Agriculture & Agriculture Operations majors at Ridgewater College take out an average of $12,000 in student loans while working on their egree.

 $3,780 Average Tuition & Fees

 You’ll be in good company if you decide to attend Southeast Community College Area.
 It ranked #2 on our 2023 Best Value Agriculture Schools list.
-Located in the large city of Lincoln, Southeast Community College is a public school with a moderately-sized student population.
+Located in the city of Lincoln, Southeast Community College is a public college with a moderately-sized student population.

-Out-of-state tuition fees for undergraduate students at Southeast Community College are $3,780 per year.
+Southeast Community College undergraduate students pay an average of $3,780 in tuition and fees each year.
 While working on their degree, agriculture and agriculture operations majors at Southeast Community College accumulate an average of around $11,000 in student debt.

 Full Agriculture & Agriculture Operations at Southeast Community College Area Report